We are all on a mission to improve our community. Trident United Way is proud to offer resources and tools that can help you along the way.

 The work of the AmeriCorps Family Navigators is to meet basic needs and assist in creating Financial Stability.
 A Trident United Way AmeriCorps member can serve at your organization to build capacity to serve clients with basic needs assistance and financial education.

-- Provided basic needs/crisis mitigation services to 14,476 individuals and families
+- Provided basic needs/crisis mitigation services to 3,416 households with 6,174 family members

 For more information on hosting an AmeriCorps member at your agency site email Angie Williams at email@example.com.